 FedData sponsored the cocktail reception, Carahsoft sponsored the VIP reception, Jacobs sponsored the dessert reception, and AT&T sponsored the photo booth.
 Handler sponsors include Cisco Systems, Fortress, George Mason University’s Schar School of Policy and Government, In-Q-Tel, Perspecta, and Spycraft Entertainment.

 Funds raised at the Webster Dinner support artifact preservation, educational programming, research, exhibits, and accessibility programs for underserved communities.

 For additional photos from the event or general inquiries about the Museum, please contact Aliza Bran at 202.654.0946 or firstname.lastname@example.org.

 About the International Spy Museum

-The International Spy Museum, a 501c3 private nonprofit organization, is the only public museum in the United States solely dedicated to the tradecraft, history, and contemporary role of espionage and intelligence.
+The International Spy Museum, an independent nonprofit organization, is the only public museum in the United States solely dedicated to the tradecraft, history, and contemporary role of espionage and intelligence.
 Open since July 2002, the Museum features the largest collection of international espionage artifacts ever placed on public display.
 The mission of the International Spy Museum is to educate the public about espionage and intelligence in an engaging way and to provide a context that fosters understanding of their important role and impact on current and historic events.
 The Museum's collection chronicles the history of espionage, from its inception, to the modern day challenges facing intelligence professionals worldwide in the 21st Century.
 In spring 2019, the International Spy Museum will open in a new, purpose-built facility in L’Enfant Plaza, Washington, DC.
 For more information, please visit spymuseum.org.